usethesource/rascal-website/docs/Recipes/Common/WordCount/CountInLine2/index.md

 Inside the loop `count` is incremented and the new value of `S` becomes the remainder of the current match.
-To summarize: each iteration removes the first word from `S` and counts it.
+To summarize: Each iteration removes the first word from `S` and counts it.

 Here is `countInLine2` in action: